St. Mary's High School (Lynn, Massachusetts)

-St. Mary's High School is a private, Roman Catholic high school in Lynn, Massachusetts.
+St. Mary's High School is a private Catholic high school in Lynn, Massachusetts, United States.
 It is located in the Roman Catholic Archdiocese of Boston.

 Background

 St. Mary's High School was established in 1881 as Saint Mary's Boys High School.
 A Girl's High School was added later, followed by coeducation.
 In 1989 the school began a junior high school starting with a 7th grade class only, with an 8th grade class added the following year.
 The junior high school added a 6th grade class in 2011 after Massachusetts moved to a middle school education model.
+Beginning in the 2023 school year they added an elementary and early education division to the school.
+St. Mary's Lynn now serves students from Pre-K - 12.

 St. Mary's incorporated in 2006 as a private school, independent from the Archdiocese of Boston, and instituted a new governance structure with a head of school, principal, and twenty-member Board of Trustees, thus ending its period as a parochial school.